jolie/website/www/content/academy/academy.md

-The [University of Southern Denmark](http://www.sdu.dk/) offers a [full MSc course](http://fabriziomontesi.com/teaching/imds-f2014/) that covers Jolie programming and its integration with mainstream practices in software development and other research project (for example, [Choreographic Programming](http://www.chor-lang.org/)).
+The [University of Southern Denmark](http://www.sdu.dk/) offers a [full MSc course](http://fabriziomontesi.com/teaching/imds-f2014/) that covers Jolie programming and its integration with mainstream practices in software development and other research projects (for example, [Choreographic Programming](http://www.chor-lang.org/)).

 The following Universities partially cover Jolie as part of their courses in Computer Science: